hd23408/nist-schemagen/README.md

 specifically that all categorical values are included in the input (and therefore can be inferred by this tool).

+Additionally, by default this tool does not automatically pad or otherwise adjust min/max values for categorical ranges (it uses the actual min/max values that are in the data), so in order to fully protect privacy those should be reviewed and adjusted as needed direction in the resultant JSON file.

 Note that this approach of taking the schema from the input data is generally considered to be "cheating" when it comes to differential privacy!
 However, in a real world context and when attempting to make something that's as easy